 Frankly, you wouldn't really want a period to stop once it has already begun.
 Periods, let's remember, are actually a shedding process, in which the lining of the uterus or womb is "refreshed" because it's not currently incubating an egg.
 The period mechanism involves the expulsion of uterine tissue, and stopping that process halfway would likely end with partially-expelled stuff hanging around causing problems.

 It's not just about shedding, though.
-You period begins because your hormonal levels change ; at the start of the cycle, when you ovulate, estrogen and progesterone levels peak to prompt ovaries into action and thicken the womb lining for any potential eggs.
+Per the NHS, your period begins because your hormonal levels change; at the start of the cycle, when you ovulate, estrogen and progesterone levels peak to prompt ovaries into action and thicken the womb lining for any potential eggs.
 But if no pregnancy happens, the hormone levels decline, setting off a thinning and shedding of the womb lining.
 Physically stopping the process might have to involve somehow disrupting that hormonal signaling halfway or confusing it.
 It doesn't, at this point in medical history, look possible.